Microchip-MPLAB-Harmony/reference_apps_pic32cm/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/integrate/pic32cm_ls00_cnano_aws_iot/readme.md

 ## Programming/Debugging Application Project:
 - Open the project group (pic32cm_ls00_cnano_aws_iot/firmware/aws_iot_pic32cm_ls00_cnanogroup) in MPLAB® X IDE
+- Right click on "aws_iot_pic32cm_ls00_cnanogroup" file and go to *Open Required projects > Open All Projects*.
+- Then right click on the non-secure project and click *Set as Main Project*.
 - Ensure "PIC32CM LS00 Curiosity Nano" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB® X IDE tool bar
 - Debugging the project can be done by clicking on the “Debug Main Project” button in MPLAB® X IDE tool bar